 Filipino celebrations are one of the largest in the world and it remains to have that distinction up to this date.
 In fact, even OFWs from across countries gather around to do their potlucks and celebrate special occasions in the most Filipino ways.
-And if there is one thing that you should always expect, celebrations actually involve a lot of food- not finger food and wine but buffet style that is enough to feed the whole neighborhood!
+And if there is one thing you should always expect, celebrations involve a lot of food- not finger food and wine but buffet style that is enough to feed the whole neighborhood!
 Interested to know more?
 Read on about this below.

 No one parties like Filipinos do.
 Aside from the fact that they are one of the countries known to have the longest celebration for the holidays, there is also one extremely special occasion that Filipinos look forward to… the epic birthday celebration!
 For most of the locals, birthdays are not just symbolisms that you are aging every year.
 For real Pinoys (adjective relation to Filipino descent) out there, birthdays are perfect for celebrating life with family and friends over some mouth-watering dishes and fizzy drinks.